3. Design Considerations.

 Through our webmail platform, we offer various features that enhance the security of messages.
 In this chapter we provide details about the implementation of these features.

-Sending a Q&A Message is very similar to sending an encrypted email, with a few differences:
+Password-protected messaged can be created by simply selecting "Encrypt" when composing an email.
+Sending a Password-protected message is very similar to sending an encrypted email, with a few differences:

-- The encryption is done using GnuPG in symmetric mode, using the CAST-5 cipher, where the answer to the question is the passphrase supplied to GnuPG.
-CAST-5 is the default cipher used by GnuPG v1.0 & v2.0.
+The message is encrypted with GnuPG in symmetric mode, where the password is the passphrase supplied to GnuPG.

 - It is stored encrypted on our servers.